video

 verbosity of the script

-psifx video tracking samurai visualization
+psifx video tracking sam3 visualization

 Command-line interface for the visualization of tracking.